pytest-dev/pytest/doc/en/parametrize.rst

 the simple test function.
 And as usual with test function arguments, you can see the ``input`` and ``output`` values in the traceback.

-Note that you could also use the parametrize marker on a class or a module (see :ref:`mark`) which would invoke several functions with the argument sets.
+Note that you could also use the parameterize marker on a class or a module (see :ref:`mark`) which would invoke several functions with the argument sets.

-It is also possible to mark individual test instances within parametrize, for example with the builtin ``mark.xfail``::
+It is also possible to mark individual test instances within parameterize, for example with the builtin ``mark.xfail``::

     # content of test_expectation.py
     import pytest
-    @pytest.mark.parametrize("test_input,expected", [
+    @pytest.mark.parameterize("test_input,expected", [
         ("3+5", 8),
         ("2+4", 6),
         pytest.param("6*9", 42,